gxa/atlas-annotations/README.md

 src - only java and [Ammonite](http://www.lihaoyi.com/Ammonite/)
 ensemblUpdate.sh - various bash utilities,mysql, environment variable $ATLAS_PROD (see util/create_test_env.sh to work with this script)

+We are in the process of detaching this from our direct filesystem dependencies.
+As such, the use of $ATLAS_PROD is being replaced everywhere to point more specificly to the exact needs of each script.

 ### Entry points

 `sh/ensembl/ensemblUpdate.sh`